yardpenalty/my_rest_api/README.md

 ## WARNING:

-if using the docker-compose-lamp repo image we have to port to the built-in php built-in web server to get around the docker lamp stack's default :80 port in order for proper routing (use one that is not being used).
+if using the docker-compose-lamp repo image we have to port through the built-in php built-in web server to port into the docker lamp stack's default :80 port in order for proper routing (use one that is not being used).

 // run $ php -S 127.0.0.1:80** -t public/